"It takes more to speak up then be quiet" - Naomi Osaka on mental health

 Last updated

-Naomi Osaka grew up keeping quiet but eventually, she realized that it's far more courageous to speak up about your personal struggles.
+Naomi Osaka grew up keeping quiet, but eventually, she realized that it's far more courageous to speak up about her personal struggles.

 "I hope by working together we can help others join the conversation and also offer clinically backed resources because too often people want the help of a professional and just don't know how to find it."